fraunos/advent-of-code-2022/README.md

 # Advent of Code 2022

-This code sucks.
 This is just me trying out and learning Rust.

 ## Running